matryx/MatryxPlatform/README.md

 **Matryx** consists of 3 major contracts: **MatryxSystem**, **MatryxPlatform**, and **MatryxTrinity**.

 **MatryxSystem**
-- All released versions of the Platform
+- Contains all released versions of the Platform
-- All used libraries addresses
+- Contains all used libraries addresses
-- All relevant data needed to transform function signatures for forwarding calls
+- Contains all relevant data needed to transform function signatures for forwarding calls

 **MatryxPlatform**
 - Contains all data for Tournaments, Rounds, Submissions, and Users